 Certification Options for Personal Trainers

-For many personal trainers, professional certification provides is a mark of professional excellence that displays a commitment to their profession.
-Professional certification also indicates that you practice according to a strict code of conduct, safety standards, and professional integrity, all of which are important in this industry.
+For many personal trainers, professional certification serves as a mark of excellence that displays a commitment to the business of fitness.
+Professional certification also indicates that you practice according to:

 - Advanced Personal Trainer Certification